Palace of Versailles

 Chapel of Versailles

 Skip the ticket queue at the cash desk and head straight to the main entrance - Entrance A with your Paris Museum Pass.
-However you will still have to queue for the security checks.
-Please note that priority access is not guaranteed at peak times.
-It is advised to arrive in the morning between 09.00 and 10.00.
+However, you will still have to queue for security checks.
+There are specific time slots for Paris Pass customers.
+Visit at 9.30AM, 1.30PM or 4.30PM for entry.
 Access may be interrupted due to renovation works.

 How to get there: